Menu

 For example, we know a lot about Albert Andriessen Bratt, less about his brother Arent, and nothing at all about the lives of their parents, notwithstanding the internet and a few unsupported Family Group Sheets.
 We know quite a bit about Albert's wife Annetje, and even the baptismal records of their three oldest children still exist in Amsterdam and in Ilfracombe, England.

 The Bradt Family has been very fortunate in having several cousins and friends who have been very thorough in researching our roots.
-What this means is that they go back to "original sources": government records, church records, gravestones, letters, etc. Most of this research has been done in connection with the Bradt Family Society (BFS).
+What this means is that they go back to primary sources: government records, church records, gravestones, letters, etc. Most of this research has been done in connection with the Bradt Family Society (BFS).

 Publications of the BFS are very reliable.
 While their researchers have made mistakes just like everyone else, they have been very careful and methodical, and they have done it only to have an accurate record.
 And the result is outstanding!
 Much of the content of this website comes directly or indirectly from them.